-ADVANCETRAC® WITH ROLL STABILITY CONTROLTM (RSC®) STABILITY ENHANCEMENT SYSTEM (IF EQUIPPED)
+ADVANCETRAC[®] WITH ROLL STABILITY CONTROL[TM] (RSC[®]) STABILITY ENHANCEMENT SYSTEM (IF EQUIPPED)

-warning: Vehicle modifications involving braking system, aftermarket roof racks, suspension, steering system, tire construction and/or wheel/tire size may change the handling characteristics of the vehicle and may adversely affect the performance of the AdvanceTrac® with RSC® system.
-In addition, installing any stereo loudspeakers may interfere with and adversely affect the AdvanceTrac® with RSC® system.
-Install any aftermarket stereo loudspeaker as far as possible from the front center console, the tunnel, and the front seats in order to minimize the risk of interfering with the AdvanceTrac® with RSC® sensors.
-Reducing the effectiveness of the AdvanceTrac® with RSC® system could lead to an increased risk of loss of vehicle control, vehicle rollover, personal injury and death.
+WARNING: Vehicle modifications involving braking system, aftermarket roof racks, suspension, steering system, tire construction and/or wheel/tire size may change the handling characteristics of the vehicle and may adversely affect the performance of the AdvanceTrac[®] with RSC system.
+In addition, installing any stereo loudspeakers may interfere with and adversely affect the AdvanceTrac[®] with RSC[®] system.
+Install any aftermarket stereo loudspeaker as far as possible from the front center console, the tunnel, and the front seats in order to minimize the risk of interfering with the AdvanceTrac[®] with RSC[®] system could lead to an increased risk of loss of vehicle control, vehicle rollover, personal injury and death.

 WARNING: Remember that even advanced technology cannot defy the laws of physics.
 It's always possible to lose control of a vehicle due to inappropriate driver input for the conditions.
 Aggressive driving on any road condition can cause you to lose control of your vehicle increasing the risk of personal injury or property damage.
-Activation of the AdvanceTrac® with RSC® system is an indication that at least some of the tires have exceeded their ability to grip the road; this could reduce the operator's ability to control the vehicle, potentially resulting in a loss of vehicle control, vehicle rollover, personal injury and death.
-If your AdvanceTrac® with RSC® system activates, SLOW DOWN.
+Activation of the AdvanceTrac[®] with RSC[®] system is an indication that at least some of the tires have exceeded their ability to grip the road; this could reduce the operator's ability to control the vehicle, potentially resulting in a loss of vehicle control, vehicle rollover, personal injury and death.
+If your AdvanceTrac[®] with RSC[®] system activates, SLOW DOWN.

-WARNING: If a failure has been detected within the AdvanceTrac® with RSC® system, the "sliding car" icon will illuminate steadily.
-Verify that the AdvanceTrac® with RSC® system is not manually disabled (push the AdvanceTrac® with RSC® "Off" button located on the center of the instrument panel).
+WARNING: If a failure has been detected within the AdvanceTrac[®] with RSC[®] system, the "sliding car" icon swill illuminate steadily.
+Verify that the AdvanceTrac[®] with RSC[®] system is not manually disabled (push the AdvanceTrac[®] with RSC[®] "Off " button located on the center of the instrument panel).
 If the "sliding car" icon still illuminates steadily, have the system service by an authorized dealer immediately.
-Operating your vehicle with AdvanceTrac® with RSC® disabled could lead to an increased risk of loss of vehicle control, vehicle rollover, personal injury and death.
+Operating your vehicle with AdvanceTrac[®] with RSC[®] disabled could lead to an increased risk of loss of vehicle control, vehicle rollover, personal injury and death.

-The AdvanceTrac® with RSC® system provides the following stability enhancement features for certain driving situations:
+The AdvanceTrac[®] with RSC[®] system provides the following stability enhancement features for certain driving situations:

-- Traction Control (TCS), which functions to help avoid drive-wheel spin and loss of traction. - Electronic Stability Control (ESC), which functions to help avoid skids or lateral slides - Roll Stability ControlTM (RSC®), which functions to help avoid a vehicle roll-over.
+- Traction Control (TCS), which functions to help avoid drive-wheel spin and loss of traction. - Electronic Stability Control (ESC), which functions to help avoid skids or lateral slides - Roll Stability Control[TM] (RSC[®]), which functions to help avoid a vehicle roll-over.

-The AdvanceTrac® with RSC® system automatically enables each time the engine is started.
-All features of the AdvanceTrac® with RSC® system (TCS, ESC, and RSC® are active and monitor the vehicle from start-up).
+The AdvanceTrac[®] with RSC[®] system automatically enables each time the engine is started.
+All features of the AdvanceTrac[®] with RSC[®] system (TCS, ESC, and RSC[®] are active and monitor the vehicle from start-up).
 However, the system will only intervene if the driving situation requires it.

-The AdvanceTrac® with RSC® system includes an AdvanceTrac® with RSC® "Off" button on the center of the instrument panel, and a "sliding car" icon \$\infty\$ in the instrument cluster.
+The AdvanceTrac[®] with RSC[®] system includes an AdvanceTrac[®] with RSC[®] "Off" button on the center of the instrument panel, and a "sliding car" icon in the instrument cluster.
 The "sliding car"

-icon in the instrument cluster will illuminate temporarily during start-up as part of a normal system self-check, or during driving if a driving situation causes the AdvanceTrac® with RSC® system to operate.
-If the "sliding car" icon illuminates steadily, verify that the AdvanceTrac® with RSC® system is not manually disabled by pressing the AdvanceTrac® with RSC® "Off" button located on the center of the instrument panel.
-If the "sliding car" icon remains steadily illuminated, have the system serviced by an authorized dealer immediately.
-The message center will also indicate a failure with the AdvanceTrac® with RSC® system.
+icon in the instrument cluster will illuminate temporarily during start-up as part of a normal system self-check, or during driving if a driving situation causes the AdvanceTrac[®] with RSC[®] system to operate.
+If the "sliding car" icon illuminates steadily, verify that the AdvanceTrac[®] with RSC[®] system is not manually disabled by pressing the AdvanceTrac[®] with RSC[®] "Off" button located on the center of the instrument panel.
+If the "sliding car" icon is remains steadily illuminated, have the system serviced by an authorized dealer immediately.
+The message center will also indicate a failure with the AdvanceTrac[®] with RSC[®] system.

-When AdvanceTrac® with RSC® performs a normal system self-check, some drivers may notice a slight movement of the brake, and/or a rumble, grunting, or grinding noise after startup and when driving off.
+When AdvanceTrac[®] with RSC[®] performs a normal system self-check, some drivers may notice a slight movement of the brake, and/or a rumble, grunting, or grinding noise after startup and when driving off.